jmheyd/jmheyd.github.io/_posts/2016-05-27-sinatra-assessment.md

 </ul>

 <h3>What is an MVC Sinatra application?</h3>
 <p>Sinatra is a web application library written in Ruby.
-MVC stands for Model-View-Controller.
-It is a programming model that separates these three different parts.
+MVC stands for Model-View-Controller, and it is a programming model that separates these three different parts.
 So in my Sinatra app, I have an app folder containing three folders: models, views and controllers. </p>

 <p>Models - where I define my classes and their associations.</p>
 <p>Views - where I determine how the data will be displayed.</p>